-Is it the dense, dark, very chocolaty cake - a little sticky and a little chewy in the way good fudgy brownies often can be - that makes them so happy?
+Is it the intense, dark, very chocolaty brownie cake – a little sticky and a little chewy in the way good fudgy brownies often can be – that makes them so happy?

 Or is it the topping – a layer of soft, stretchy, sweet, gooey caramel (like a Rollo candy) pebbled with lots of salted peanuts?
 Awesome is all I get out of them.

 1 stick (8 TBS) unsalted butter, cut into pieces

 1/2 tsp pure vanilla extract